SwaglordHabib/SwaglordHabib/README.md

 - 👀 I’m interested in C# and Typescript and React
 - 🌱 I’m currently learning game dev stuff
 - ✒ I’ve written DoubleFiles.
 A small programm to show you all same files with the same name.
 Later it should use a fuzzy search to get also simmilar file names.
+- 🍻 I’ve written Drunkenpolls.
+A multiplayer online drinking game where you and your friends can have a fun time.
+For now this project is pause.
 - 🍻 I’ve written Sippy.
-A multiplayer online drinking game where you and your friends can have a fun time.
+A tracker for groups and friends how many sips a person has to drink.
 For now this project is pause.

 <!---